• Home

 If using a potting mix, look for a quick draining medium, ideally without a long list of additives or wetting agents.

-How to care for Ptilotus exaltatus
+How to Care for Ptilotus exaltatus

-Pink Mulla Mulla is a quick-growing, short-lived plant that is low maintenance.
+Pink mulla mulla is a quick-growing, short-lived plant that is low maintenance.
 The Australian native doesn’t need any additional fertiliser if it was planted in good quality soil, to begin with.

 They are drought-tolerant plants and rarely require watering.
 A common mistake is to overwater them, as they will often die in standing water.
 If planted in pots, make sure to let the soil dry out completely between watering.